-PERSONALITY ~ Nakota has the very common personality of a high-content wolf-dog, which means he acts more like a wolf than a dog.
-He still prefers to keep his distance and defend certain areas of his habitat, like his water bucket.
-Nakota also likes to test his new caretakers by darting at their legs to see if they will be fearful or stand their ground.
-When he realizes they know what they’re doing, he warms up and likes his chin scratched.
+PERSONALITY ~ Nakota had the very common personality of a high-content wolf-dog, which means he acted more like a wolf than a dog.
+He still preferred to keep his distance and defend certain areas of his habitat, like his water bucket.
+Nakota also liked to test his new caretakers by darting at their legs to see if they would be fearful or stand their ground.
+When he realized they knew what they were doing, he warmed up and happily accepted pets and scratches.

 RELATIONSHIP ~ Nakota lived with his longtime love, Lani and then with high-content female wolf-dog Silva.
 Although she was older, smaller, and even missing one of her front legs, she was definitely an alpha female.
 Silva was the boss, and Nakota was wise to do as she said, but they truly cared for each other.
 Nakota mourn-howled for days after she passed in September of 2017.

-LIKES ~ Nakota likes “washing” his caretaker’s hands with licks, scent-rolling on meaty bones, and seeing if he can sneak up on new caretakers.
-He prefers female caretakers to male, although he likes beards.
+LIKES ~ Nakota liked “washing” his caretaker’s hands with licks, scent-rolling on meaty bones, and seeing if he could sneak up on new caretakers.
+He preferred female caretakers to male, although he liked beards.

-DISlIKES ~ Nakota does not like anyone going near his water bucket.
-He is also oddly territorial about the tree under which he likes to sleep.
+DISlIKES ~ Nakota did not like anyone going near his water bucket.
+He was also oddly territorial about the tree under which he liked to sleep.

-FUN FACTS ~ Nakota enjoys scent-rolling on men’s beards.
-While that may sound cute, he is a big guy, and it is certainly less cute to be on the receiving end, especially if you aren’t expecting it!
+FUN FACTS ~ Nakota enjoyed scent-rolling on men’s beards.
+While that may sound cute, he was a big guy, and it was certainly less cute to be on the receiving end, especially if you weren’t expecting it!